School Science Lessons

 It consists of propane (approximately 95%), together with varying proportions of butane, propylene and butylene.

-A rank smelling odorant ethyl mercaptan or thiophane is added to LP gas so that the presence of the gas can be easily detected before leaking LP gas reaches one-fifth its lower limit of flammability.
+Rank smelling odorant ethyl mercaptan or thiophane is added to LP gas so gas can be detected before leaking LP gas reaches 1/5 its lower flammability limit

 Incomplete combustion of LP gas forms carbon monoxide.